-The bank gave the systematic effort to promote responsible lending to business activity a substantial boost in 2017.
-The board of directors has adopted a new credit strategy and new requirements on sustainability in lending: Leading: Cour requirements on sustainability in lending and owner positions.
+The bank gave the systematic effort to promote responsible lending to business activity a substantial boost in 2017 and 2018.
+The board of directors has adopted a new credit strategy and new requirements on sustainable lending: " Our requirements on sustainability in lending and owner positions".
 The bank has also developed an associated guide on how staff should handle credit cases in practice, how they should assess the requirements and how they should implement the requirements in their own work.

-Everyone who is involved in lending to business activity or in decisions related to the bank's own investment decisions or those of the SpareBank 1 Alliance are required to be acquainted with the bank's principles.
-They govern the purposes to which the bank lends money.
-The principles also govern how the bank is to act and exert its influence in shared investment decisions where the bank itself is not in a dominant position.
+Everyone who is involved in lending to businesses or in decisions related to the bank's own investment decisions or those of the SpareBank 1 Alliance are required to be acquainted with the bank's principles.
+These principles govern the purposes to which the bank lends money.
+They also govern how the bank is to act and exert its influence in shared investment decisions where the bank itself is not in a dominant position.

 The bank does not wish to finance activities or projects that do not operate in keeping with the bank's requirements, and existing corporate clients are expected to take steps to rectify any circumstances that breach these requirements.
-The bank is bound by loan contracts with existing clients, but any lack of action by clients to comply with the bank's requirements entails increased risk which may result in new pricing for the borrower.
-The bank has imposed high requirements on sustainability in all lending, but has so far no sustainable products specifically for corporate clients over beyond those offered in the retail market.
+The bank is bound by loan contracts with existing clients, but any lack of action by clients to comply with the bank's requirements entails increased risk, which may result in new pricing for the borrower.
+The bank has imposed high requirements on sustainability in all lending, but for the time being has no sustainable products specifically for corporate clients beyond those offered in the retail market.
 (GRI FS7 FS8)

 Standard credit tools are applied in smaller credit cases.
-As from 2018 sustainability assessment will be incorporated in the actual credit tool by means of control points linked to sustainability.
+As from 2018, sustainability assessments will be incorporated in the actual credit tool by means of control points linked to the theme.
 The authorisation system ensures that documentation of sustainability assessments is quality assured.
-In credit cases considered by the credit committees, a separate template has been prepared for assessing sustainability in lending.
+In credit cases considered by the credit committees, a separate template has been devised for assessing sustainability in lending.
 Assessments will also be quality assured when considered by the credit committees.

 Documentation of sustainability assessments is included as a theme in the internal audit, with regular reviews of the quality of credit processes.
-Credit strategy with the associated document "Our requirements on sustainability in lending and owner positions" are part of a review process taking place at least annually.
+Credit strategy with the associated document (a) "Our requirements on sustainability in lending and owner positions" are part of a review process taking place at minimum annually.